Gang Fang, Pharm.D., Ph.D.

-Dr. Fang’s overall research is centered in the areas of evaluating treatment utilization and outcomes in populations and pharmacoepidemiology especially in cardiovascular disease.
-His research primarily focuses on estimating real-world comparative treatment effectiveness and safety, identifying optimal treatment strategies, assessing treatment variation in large populations, assessing quality of care related to the treatment variation, medication adherence, and treatment disparities particularly in the elderly and minorities, and developing innovative analytical methods using observational data from large healthcare utilization databases.
-Since 2009, he was a key co-investigator or principal investigator for studies of total over $7.4 million (close to $2.5 million as PI) funded by AHA, NIH, AHRQ, PCORI in evaluating comparative treatment effectiveness for CVD and advancing analytical methodology for CER.
+Gang Fang, Pharm.D., Ph.D., is an associate professor in the Division of Pharmaceutical Outcomes and Policy.
+His research is centered in the areas of evaluating treatment utilization and outcomes in populations and pharmacoepidemiology especially in cardiovascular disease.
+Fang’s research primarily focuses on estimating real-world comparative treatment effectiveness and safety, identifying optimal treatment strategies, assessing treatment variation in large populations, assessing quality of care related to the treatment variation, medication adherence, and treatment disparities particularly in the elderly and minorities, and developing innovative analytical methods using observational data from large healthcare utilization databases.
+Since 2009, Fang was a key co-investigator or principal investigator for studies of total over $7.4 million (close to $2.5 million as PI) funded by AHA, NIH, AHRQ, PCORI in evaluating comparative treatment effectiveness for CVD and advancing analytical methodology for CER.

-I term my research program as ETrUOP — Evaluating Treatment Utilization and Outcomes in Populations.
-You can visit the ETrUOP research program website for more information.
+Fang’s research group is named ETrUOP — Evaluating Treatment Utilization and Outcomes in Populations.
+Visit the ETrUOP research program website for more information.

 - Rishi J Desai, Jaya K Rao, Richard A Hansen, Gang Fang, Matthew Maciejewski, Joel Farley.
 Predictors of Treatment Initiation with Tumor Necrosis Factor-?
 Inhibitors in Patients with Rheumatoid Arthritis.
 J Manag Care Pharm.2014;20(11):1110-20